CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/NVIDIA-User-Experience-NVUE.md

    ```

    {{%notice note%}}
-To authorize the `cumulus` user to access the NVUE API, you must change the default password for the `cumulus` user.
+To allow the `cumulus` user access to the NVUE API, you must change the default password for the `cumulus` user.
 {{%/notice%}}

 2. Record the revision ID.
 In the above example, the revision ID is `"changeset/cumulus/2021-11-02_16.09.18_5Z1K"`.